 Dürr (pp 893-4) notes the problems of dating this work which may have been composed at almost any time in the fifteen years prior to 1730.
 Certainly, some of the internal evidence which has been offered to indicate that it is an early work is doubtful, one example being the marked differences in tempo of the da capo sections of the opening movement.
 Bach adopts this practice on various occasions throughout the canon, a notable example being C 151/1 from 1725.
 Furthermore, in C 123/3 the middle section makes use of both a markedly faster as well as the original tempo.
 Bach’s experimentations of this type continued throughout his career.

-This work and the Coffee Cantata (C 211) are probably the best known and loved of all Bach's secular cantatas.
+This work and the Coffee Cantata (C 211) are probably the best known and loved of all Bach’s secular cantatas.
 We must be grateful that C 202 has survived intact, since it is likely that a number of wedding cantatas have been fully or partially lost.
-Thus whilst Cs 202, 210, 197, 196 and 195 can be examined in some detail, others have disappeared, survive in fragments or may be only partially reconstructed through paraphrased movements (Cs 34a, 120a).
+Thus whilst Cs 202, 210, 197, 196 and 195 can be examined in some detail, others have disappeared, survived in fragments or may be partially reconstructed through paraphrased movements (e.g. Cs 34a, 120a).

 The text of C 202 concerns itself with renewal, an appropriate theme for weddings.
 It begins with a picture of the gloom of winter being transformed into the joys of spring, the time for love and commitment.
 The sixth movement makes specific reference to the coming together of two souls in health and good fortune, an experience which Bach seems to have enjoyed within his own two happy marriages.